Business

 This course helps students to understand the many facets of entrepreneurship and to expose them to many of the behaviors that result in successful, as well as unsuccessful, business ventures.

-BUSI 242: Social Media Marketing
+BUSI 242: Introduction to Digital Marketing

 This course explores how to effectively use social media to move those consumers to action.
 In order to be a successful marketer, students will learn how to plan a campaign that aligns with strategic goals, execute using the appropriate channels and tactics, and measure the success or failure of such marketing efforts.
+Course offered through LCMC Rize consortium partner.

-BUSI 246: Viral and Organic Growth
+BUSI 246: Going Viral and Growth Hacking

 BUSI 287: Organizations and Human Behavior